-Elements Therapies have developed a Lego based intervention for schools and families that help with social and relational communication whilst developing skills such as following instructions, giving instruction, sharing, communication, and tidying up.
+Elements Therapies have developed a Lego based intervention for schools that help with social and relational communication whilst developing skills such as following instructions, giving instruction, sharing, communication, and tidying up.

 Lego club is based on the basic principles of play therapy and Lego based therapy (- originated by Daniel Legoff in the USA).
 Lego club is much more than simply playing with Lego; a trained facilitator guides the children through a series of development and encourages them to address and resolve peer to peer or social communication issues, helping them to express their feelings whilst learning problem solving skills.